nene/prettier-plugin-sql-cst/README.md

 | `useTabs`        |  `false`   | [Same as in Prettier][prettier-use-tabs]          |
 | `sqlKeywordCase` | `preserve` | Converts SQL keywords to `upper` or `lower` case. |

+## Limitations and development status

+Currently this plugin only supports subset of **SQLite** syntax.
+Formatting of the following SQL statements is fully implemented:

+- SELECT
+- UPDATE
+- INSERT
+- DELETE
+- CREATE TABLE

+Unlike Prettier for JavaScript, this plugin currently preserves all the syntax elements.
+For example it does not add/remove paratheses or modify the case of keywords (by default).
+It only manipulates whitespace.

+This will likely change in the future, with the goal of being more opinionated.
+Some possibilities:

+- capitalize all keywords
+- ensure all alias definitions use the `AS` keyword.
+- ensure consistent use of quotes (e.g. always quote keywords)
+- eliminate redundant parenthesis.

+The exact formatting style is also very much still in flux.
+The overall goal is to have no options to configure different styles, but rather to develop one opinionated style of formatting SQL.

 [prettier]: https://prettier.io/
 [prettier-print-width]: https://prettier.io/docs/en/options.html#print-width
 [prettier-tab-width]: https://prettier.io/docs/en/options.html#tab-width